Welding helmet

-A welding helmet is a type of personal protective equipment used in performing certain types of welding to protect the eyes, face, and neck from flash burn, sparks, infrared and ultraviolet light, and intense heat.
-The modern welding helmet used today was first introduced in 1937 by Willson Products.
+A welding helmet is a piece of personal protective equipment used by welders to protect the user from concentrated light and flying particles.
+Different welding processes need stronger lens shades with auto-darkening filters, while goggles suffice for others.
+OSHA and ANSI regulate this technology, defining shades based on the transmittance of light.

+Purpose

 Welding helmets are most commonly used in arc welding processes such as shielded metal arc welding, gas tungsten arc welding, and gas metal arc welding.
 They are necessary to prevent arc eye, a painful condition where the cornea is inflamed.
 Welding helmets can also prevent retina burns, which can lead to a loss of vision.
-Both conditions are caused by unprotected exposure to the highly concentrated infrared and ultraviolet rays emitted by the welding arc.
-Ultraviolet emissions from the welding arc can also damage uncovered skin, causing a sunburn-like condition in a relatively short period of welding.
+Both conditions are caused by unprotected exposure to the highly concentrated infrared and ultraviolet light emitted by the welding arc.
+Ultraviolet emissions from the welding arc can also damage uncovered skin (such as of the face and neck), causing a sunburn-like condition in a relatively short period of welding.
 In addition to the radiation, gases or splashes can also be a hazard to the skin and the eyes.